 As a volunteer for BronyCon — a 501c3 charitable fan event held in Baltimore — I redesigned much of the convention’s brand identity assets and established a comprehensive brand identity for the entire organization.

-Since then I’ve taken on the lead role for the convention’s Design department, directing our staff of artists and guiding the overall look & feel of the event — a rewarding role that has brought joy to upwards of ten-thousand convention attendees at a time!
+In the years since 2015 and up through the convention's final event in 2019, I led the organization's Design department, directing a staff of artists and guiding the overall look & feel of the event — a rewarding role that helped bring joy to as many as ten-thousand convention attendees at a time!

 Cleaning and refining BronyCon’s existing visual identity was my first priority, and I began with revisions to the event’s logos — ensuring that the wordmark made good geometric sense and that it aligned cleanly on a pixel grid at small sizes.